sp-axio/axio-builder-tpm-with-axiobootmanager/README.md

 # axio-builder-tpm-with-axiobootmanager

-This is source code containing running code on Security Platform Inc.'s Axio-Builder-TPM boad.
+This is source code containing running code on Security Platform Inc.'s Axio-Builder-TPM board.

 Axio-Builder-TPM is a reference board with STSAFE-TPM and STM32F4 MCU.